Iraneus/betamedneed/how.md

 Our support team will provide professional guidance and point you to possible sources of help as necessary.

-You can follow us to learn recent developments on brain and nervous system health on our social channels.
+You can follow our updates for recent developments on brain and nervous system health on our social channels.
 See <a href="/services/updates" >Updates</a> page.

 ## Placing an order